graphnet-team/graphnet/paper/paper.md

 Trained models are deployed to a domain-specific reconstruction chain, yielding predictions, using the components in `graphnet.deployment`.
 This can either be through model files or container images, making deployment as portable and dependency-free as possible.

-By splitting up the GNN development as in \autoref{fig:flowchart}, `GraphNeT` allows physics users to interface only with high-level building block or pre-trained models that can be used directly in their reconstruction chains, while allowing ML developers to continuously improve and expand the framework’s capabilities.
+By splitting up the GNN development as in \autoref{fig:flowchart}, `GraphNeT` allows physics users to interface only with high-level building blocks or pre-trained models that can be used directly in their reconstruction chains, while allowing ML developers to continuously improve and expand the framework’s capabilities.

 # Acknowledgements